Online sports betting is coming to Arizona. This page will be updated with live odds and bonus offers as soon as AZ sportsbooks launch.

 When two teams of uneven strength face off against each other, sportsbooks use something called a point spread to even the teams out from a betting perspective.
 Because the odds for a strong team like Arizona State to beat a weaker team such as Northern Arizona would be so bad, not many people would want to bet on them to win straight up.

 Instead, sportsbooks use the point spread.
 The favored team will have a negative spread number.
 It needs to win by more points than that number for a spread bet on that team to win.
 The underdog will have a positive number and must avoid losing by that number or more for bets on that team to win.
+Here is an example of a point spread bet you might see at DraftKings Arizona Sportsbook:

 - Arizona State -3